Warzone2100/warzone2100/doc/js-functions.md

 Returns an array of droid objects inside given transport.
 (3.2+ only)

+## isSpectator(player)

+Returns whether a particular player is a spectator.
+(4.2+ only) Can pass -1 as player to get the spectator status of the client running the script.
+(Useful for the "rules" scripts.)

 ## getWeaponInfo(weaponName)

 Return information about a particular weapon type.
 DEPRECATED - query the Stats object instead.
 (3.2+ only)